 The above-mentioned Scanpst.exe and Scanost.exe are for different MS Outlook versions and fix the OST file corruption or damage if they are minor, but if they are severely corrupted, they won’t be fixed using the manual repair tools.

 Thus, there is a requirement to use the professional utility that helps users recover all the mailbox data from the corrupt OST file.
-You can use the best and highly trusted OST to PST Converter Tool.
+You can use the best and highly trusted OST to PST tool.

 This software is efficient enough to recover or restore mailbox data from orphaned or inaccessible OST files.
 It allows users to retrieve all OST items like emails, attachments, contacts, distribution lists, calendars, tasks, notes, etc. Furthermore, its advanced features can fix the minor or major issues of the OST file, whether it is an OST file not updating” error or others.

-This blog taught us the different methods to resolve or fix the Microsoft Outlook application’s “OST file not updating” error.
+This blog taught us the different methods to resolve or fix the Microsoft Outlook application’s “OST File is Not Updating” error.
 Here, we give all the necessary details of manual or professional solutions; go for another if the previous solution is not workable.